python/cpython/Doc/library/collections.rst

                 del self[key]
             OrderedDict.__setitem__(self, key, value)

-An ordered dictionary can combined with the :class:`Counter` class so that the counter remembers the order elements are first encountered::
+An ordered dictionary can be combined with the :class:`Counter` class so that the counter remembers the order elements are first encountered::

    class OrderedCounter(Counter, OrderedDict):